EmreAkanak/EmreAkanak/README.md

 #### I'm a Ph.D. candidate economist and data scientist with a strong background in both academy and industry.

 If you want to know me more, you can go throught my CV.
+Related wehsite, etc.

 There will be information